BlvckBytes/RazerControl/README.md

 # RazerControl

 This is a GUI, which resides in your menubar.
 The icon is a razor-blade, which is - as you may guess - a intended pun.
-It uses the amazing work of [kprinssu](https://github.com/kprinssu/osx-razer-blade) which then has been forked by [dylanparker](https://github.com/dylanparker/osx-razer-led), who has added the command line functionallity.
+It uses the amazing work of [kprinssu](https://github.com/kprinssu/osx-razer-blade) which then has been forked by [dylanparker](https://github.com/dylanparker/osx-razer-led), who added the command line functionallity.
 My software then executes the needed shell commands.

 ![User Interface](readme_images/userinterface.png)